-Killdeer are 8-11 inches (20-28 cm) long and weigh 2.6-4.5 oz (75-128 g).
+Killdeer are 8-11 inches (20-28 cm) long and weigh 2.6-4.5 ounces (75-128 g).

-As a ground-dwelling bird, the Killdeer prefers open space with minimal vegetation, which may include lawns, driveways, parking lots, golf courses, and open fields.
+As a ground-dwelling bird, the killdeer prefers open space with minimal vegetation, which may include lawns, driveways, parking lots, golf courses, and open fields.
 Killdeer can be found throughout Illinois.
 Killdeer which summer in northern Illinois typically migrate further south during the winter months.

-The oldest known Killdeer was over 10 years old.
+The oldest known killdeer was over 10 years old.

 Killdeer thrive in habitats which have been modified by humans.
 However, this also puts them in higher danger of being hit by cars or flying into buildings.
 Killdeer consume many pest species, which makes them especially useful to farmers.